 Label Description

 Strip_date Date and time that module was run.

 Strip_in Input .cnv file.

 Translate

-The File Setup tab and Header View tab are similar for all modules; see Section 2: Installation and Use.

-Translate changes the converted data file format from binary to ASCII or vice versa, and writes the data to an output .cnv file.
+The File Setup Header View t for all modules Installation and Translate changes the converted data file format from binary to ASCII or vice versa, and writes the data to an output .cnv file.